-As of December 31, 2006, all of our restructuring plans had been completed and, accordingly, there were no accruals remaining related to any of these plans.
+As of December 31, 2006, all of the restructuring plans implemented as a part of the 2004/2005 Restructuring had been completed and, accordingly, there were no accruals remaining related to any of these plans.
 However, as a part of the sub-lease agreement for the facility which was occupied by our U.K. manufacturing operation prior to its closure, we remain obligated for the lease payments in the event the sub-lessee defaults.
-This guaranty obligation is more fully discussed in Note 9 to the consolidated financial statements of our 2006 Form 10-K. Our U.K. operation was included in our Manipulator/Docking Hardware segment.
+This guaranty obligation is more fully discussed in Note 9 to the consolidated financial statements of our 2006 Form 10-K. Our U.K. operation was included in our Manipulator/Docking Hardware segment